Don’t make a big to-do about the turkey; brine it, put it in the oven, and don’t think about it again.

 Tilly: Bit concerned that you haven’t mentioned my wise words …

 Olive: Wise Words, from you…remind me please.

 Tilly: Oh!
 You know how to wound …

-Have y’all noticed lately that everyone is talking about brining, as if it is something new?
-For those of you, like myself who speak more of a proper way, brining is pickling.
+Have y’all noticed lately that everyone’s talking about brining, as if it is something new?
+For those of you, like me who speak in a more proper way, brining is pickling.
 Yep, just plain ole pickling, like you used make when your mamma was with ya.
-I just love it when the high mucky mucks change the language to make themselves sound intelligent.
+I just love it when the high mucky-mucks change the language to make themselves sound intelligent.

 Tilly: I have a suspicion sharing wasn’t necessarily voluntary.